Azure/azure-sdk-for-net/sdk/tables/Microsoft.Azure.WebJobs.Extensions.Tables/README.md

 ## Examples

-Tables provides only bindings.
-The table binding can't trigger function by itself.
+Tables extensions provides only bindings.
+Bindings by themselves can't trigger a function.
 It can only read or write entries to the table.

 In the following example we use [HTTP trigger][https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp] to invoke the function.